vostok/hercules/hercules-protocol/README.md

 ## Common tags

-Some tags are common for different tipe of Hercules events.
+Some tags are common for different kinds of Hercules events.
 List of common tags can be found in [separate document](./doc/common-tags.md).